umrlastig/pegazus-ontology/ontology/documentation/sources/sources_motivation_scenario.md

 ## Description

-The Sources model aims to link the information described in the knowledge graph to the sources from which they originate.
+The Sources model aims to link the information described in the knowledge graph to the sources from which its originate.

 A source has two main forms:
 * Concept/general idea: content of the source considered independently of its concrete form;
 * Concrete form, which can be:
-    * Physical: physical copy of a document, usually characterized by an identifier and location;
+    * Physical: physical copy of a document, usually characterised by an identifier and a location;
-    * Digital: digitized version of a physical document, database, archive inventory...;
+    * Digital: digitised version of a physical document, database, archive inventory...;
     * Derived: version obtained after automatic or manual processing (e.g., georeferenced map, transcribed page...) of a physical/digital source.
-There can be several derived forms of the same source.
+There may be several derived forms of the same source.

-A source can be divided into several parts, which can themselves be divided into coherent documentary elements (e.g., a register contains several pages that contain several zones).
+A source may be divided into several parts, which in turn may be divided into coherent documentary elements (e.g., a register contains several pages that contain several zones, etc.).

 A **source** can be described by the following properties:
 * {*mandatory*} its **title**;